 1 - Start part-time.
 If you need a steady source of income to meet your financial obligations (and keep your family covered by health insurance) start the business as a part-time venture.
 Don't quit the day job until the part-time business has a steady flow of customers and profits.

 2 - Start the business from home.
 You can start your business for much less money if you don't have to foot the bill for office space and utilities for an out-of-the-home office.
 While you may not want to advertise the fact that you work from home, you will have plenty of company.
-According to the US Small Business Administration Office of Advocacy, 52 percent of businesses are homebased.
+According to a Frequently Asked Questions fact sheet published by the US Small Business Administration Office of Advocacy in June 2016, 60.1% of all firms without paid employees are home-based, as are 23.3% of small employer firms and 0.3% of large employer firms.

 3 - Get advance commitments for work.
 Line up one or two sources of business before you take the plunge.
 Former employers, if you left on good terms, are often a source of start-up work, or sometimes funding.
 Big companies that can send you their overflow work or small jobs that they don't want to do can also provide the initial stream of work and income.